catdev000/nvim_app/ROADMAP.md

 ### Adding choice of special options
 - [ ] Added option to install nvchad after nvim Installation
+- [ ] Implement template strategy to add code to add custom code to init.lua and mappings.lua
+- [ ] Add pipeline tests to ensure templates are applied correctly to the files
 - [ ] Added option to preconfigurate nvim to always display the file selection "NVimTree"